Route planning

 Consumers are more demanding than ever before and they expect a 5-star customer experience to be part of any purchase.

 As Amazon have tightened their grip on the online retail space in recent years, they have incorporated the ‘Delivery Experience’ into the service.
 Turning to the ‘gig economy’ model with Amazon Flex and hiring drivers to deliver parcels directly to customers' own vehicles, they have effectively removed the need for 3PL companies.
-This has also given them greater control over the experience provided at the point-of-delivery.
+This has also given them greater control over the experience provided at the point of delivery.

-- Accurate ETD’s (Estimated Time of Delivery)
+• Accurate ETD’s (Estimated Time of Delivery)

-- Automated SMS & Email Notifications prior to delivery
+• Automated SMS & Email Notifications prior to delivery

-- Automated Delivery Notifications with Proof-of-Delivery
+• Automated Delivery Notifications with Proof-of-Delivery

 Tip: A dedicated Route Planner gives you the ability to include details such as preferred drop location, customer details, and extra notes for the delivery driver on each stop.
 Giving the driver as much detail as possible helps them to provide that 5-star final touch that leaves a lasting impression of your business.

-Successfully bringing your delivery operations ‘in-house’
+Allows you to successfully bring your delivery operations ‘in-house’

 If you have products to deliver, that’s a good sign.